Why Carolina House to Home?

 Home inspector in Greer, South Carolina

-With over 15 years of experience inspecting homes, Carolina House to Home Inspections in Greer, SC, has a wealth of professional knowledge and a team of certified inspectors dedicated to providing our clients with the best possible service.
+With over 15 years of experience inspecting homes for the disaster restoration industry, Carolina House to Home Inspections in Greer, SC, has a wealth of professional knowledge and a team of certified inspectors dedicated to providing our clients with the best possible service.
 We believe that integrity and honesty matter, and therefore go above and beyond to ensure that our inspections are not just done, but done right.

 Certified residential home inspections

 Scheduling a home inspection is an important step in the home-buying process.
 When purchasing a house, you’re not only buying that beautiful bay window or stone fireplace—you may also be buying structural defects, lurking mold, faulty wiring, or other problems not obvious to the untrained eye.

 Home inspections help buyers identify any issues their dream home may have up front, avoiding potentially costly problems down the road and providing invaluable peace of mind.